datawire/ambassador-docs/docs/edge-stack/pre-release/topics/running/environment.md

 Some (but few) logs from `gunicorn` and the Kubernetes `client-go` package will still be in text only format.

 [More information](../../running/running#log-format)

+### `AMBASSADOR_READY_PORT`

+A dedicated Listener is created for non-blocking readiness checks.
+By default, the Listener will listen on the loopback address and port `8006`. `8006` is part of the reserved ports dedicated to $productName$.
+If their is a conflict then setting `AMBASSADOR_READY_PORT` to a valid port will configure Envoy to Listen on that port.

+### `AMBASSADOR_READY_LOG`

+When `AMBASSADOR_READY_LOG` is set to `true`, the envoy `/ready` endpoint will be logged.
+It will honor format provided in the `Module` resource or default to the standard log line format.

 ### `AMBASSADOR_LABEL_SELECTOR`